ppvyctor/SP2024-Election-Analysis/README.md

 <br>

+This project analyzes voting patterns in the 2024 São Paulo municipal elections, focusing on the first and second rounds for mayor and city council races.
+It examines voter behavior, changes between the rounds, and regional differences in turnout.
+The dataset was [***manually compiled from official sources***](), containing over 15,000 entries.
+The analysis provides insights into electoral trends, assisting strategists in understanding the dynamics of São Paulo's election.

 We extend our sincere gratitude to Professor [✨ Rooney Ribeiro Albuquerque Coelho](https://www.linkedin.com/in/rooney-coelho-320857182/) for his invaluable guidance and expertise throughout this course.
 His dedication to excellence in teaching has been instrumental in shaping our understanding of storytelling and data science.